Start point - Layby on south

 minutes to the top, and even allowing for stops for photographs

 Dad did it in this time too.
-The road meanders and climbs

-steadily.
 By a gate this donkey stood patiently watching passers

 short walk to the summit.